kickmick14/sagitta/README.md

 # Sagitta
-- An ML based crypto forecaster to test personal ideas and for others to these theirs if ieterested.
+- An ML-based crypto forecaster to test personal ideas and for others to these theirs if ieterested.
 - Currently limited to using Binance's Testnet API.

 ## Installation